LAS Annual Fund for Biochemistry

 In 2012, Professor Switzer also published his memoirs entitled “A Family Farm: Life on an Illinois Dairy Farm”.

-Herbert Carter Lectureship in Nutritional Biochemistry and Preventive Medicine
+Herb Carter Lecture in Nutritional Biochemistry and Preventive Medicine Fund

 Honoring the late Herbert E. Carter, this fund was seeded by a former graduate student, Professor William Lands to support a lecture series in Biochemistry in the areas of human nutrition and preventive medicine.